Project: The Indianization

 The Foundation of Hinayana Buddhism

 Historical facts reveal that Buddhism, as any other religions, was able to spread itself only by the support of the contemporary powerful empires.
 In the past, it is a known fact that the first Buddhist expansion out of its birthplace could never been done without the support of the powerful king Ashoka.
 Likewise, without the support from the Khmer court of Kaundinya, and possibly the Gupta court of Magadha, it is doubtfully that Buddhaghosa by himself could do much for spreading the Buddha teaching at both Gangetic India and Southeast Asia.
-This finding led us to believe that Buddhaghosa whose contribution to the spread of the Hinayana sect of Buddhism in both Sri Dharmaraja and Magadha was himself a member of the translation's commity of the Tribidaka into Pali version of the Kaundinya court.
-As we had seen, both Khemara scripture and language were invented to suit the project.
+This finding led us to believe that Buddhaghosa whose contribution to the spread of the Hinayana sect of Buddhism in both Sri Dharmaraja and Magadha was himself a member of the translation's comity of the Tribidaka into Pali version of the Kaundinya court.
+Furthermore, Khmer Tradition claims that both Khemara scripture and language were invented to suit the project.
 On the same premise, it is also important to distinguish the difference between the Khmer scripture that was used in regular text and the Khemara scripture that was invented specifically for use in Buddhist texts.
 The Khmer scripture have been modeled directly from the Magadha script and could be identified easily by its resemblance to the Gupta or Deva-Nagari script as found in its early specimen of the inscription of Vo-Canh.
 The script evolved later into the cursive Khmer scripture that stayed to become modern Khmer scripture.
 It was used in conjunction with the Khmer Language that was mainly inscribed in the last part of the Khmer inscriptions, reserved for administration purpose.
 Evidence shows that the Gupta script was also used in the Chenla court and was passed on later to the Chola court of South India.
 It became later the preceptor of the Mon scripture during the time that the Mons of Tathon was under the Talaing royal house of Orissa.
 Another scripture that was used in conjunction of the Sanskrit Language, to inscribe the religious section of the inscriptions, was also modeled from the Gupta scripture but included the decorated feature of the Brahmi or Cham script.
 On the other hand, the Khemara script that was mentioned in the Khmer chronicle as the invention of Prah Thong's court was used solely in Buddhist text.
-Known also as the Round scripture, it was mostly used on palm leaves that were used to inscribe large Budhhist texts.
+Known also as the Round scripture, it was mostly used on palm leaves that were used to inscribe large Buddhist texts.
 Its round feature might prevent the stylus to damage the leaves in inscribing the straight line of the Brahmi scripture.
 On his pilgrimage trip to India in the seventh century, I-Tsing had stopped at Sri Dhammaraja (Che-li-fo-che in Chinese texts) to study the Buddhist laws.
 During his stay, he noticed that most Buddhist texts were written in Kun-Lun language and scripture (BEFEO IV: Deux Itinarraires De Chine en Inde I:P. 220, By Paul Pelliot).
 Even-though close to Sanskrit, I-Tsing had clearly distinguished that it was not the same language.
-It proves that during I-Tsing's visitt, the Hinayana Buddhism was already taugh at Sri Dharmaraja, but was obviously not current to the general Chinese Buddhist communities yet.
+It proves that during I-Tsing's visitt, the Hinayana Buddhism was already taught at Sri Dharmaraja, but was obviously not current to the general Chinese Buddhist communities yet.
 The Kun-Lun Language, as we have argued, was no other than the Khmeara Language invented by Prah Thong's court, and was spreading to Sri Vijaya to become later known as the Pali Language.
 After his stay at Sri Dharmaraja, I-Tsing was impressed of how Buddhism was taught there and advised his fellow Chinese monks to stop by before going further to India.
 What he did not know was that the Hinayana canon of Buddhism that was being taught at Magadha was actually developed at Sri Dharmaraja.
 At that time that India fell more and more under Zoroastrianism and was no longer gave inspiration for Buddhist development, Sri Dharmaraja took on the lead for the Buddhist development.
 According to the Culavamsa, the work of translating Buddhist texts from Simhalese to Magadha tongue was done at Sri Langka and that Buddhaghosa was very much involved in the translation's work (The Culavamsa: Chap 37: History of Buddhaghosa (215-48): P 22-26, translated by Wilheim Geiger).
 It gave the impression that Simhalese language was the same as Sanskrit and that Pali was actually the same as Magadhan native language.
 As we had seen, Pali is not native of Magadha, but was invented by the court of Kaundinya solely for religious purposes.
 Even though it retains many of Magadha's aspect, it also included many of Cham and Sanskrit features.
 Scripted in Pali, the Hinayana Buddhism was then perceived to be free off the Hindu legacy and was believed to reflect the true teaching of Buddha Gautama.
 In the new discipline, the Tantric parts of the Sanskrit version were completely stripped off from the texts.
 In that regard, it is fair to say that the use of the Pali language was primary intended to split the Hinayana sect from its Theravada form of Buddhism.
 While it was preserved in its pure form and was practiced only in secluded parts of Jumbudvipa, the Theravada Buddhism of Sanskrit version was more acceptable to the rest of the world and was going to give birth to many branches of today's Mahayana version of Buddhism.
 At Angkor, the Theravada canon was practiced along with Sanskrit and Paganism to suit the cakravatin establishment of the Angkorean court.

 - ISSA: The Indianized States of Southeast Asia, by G. Coedes